AlexinaO/TreasureMap/README.md

 Project of a treasure map

-Data file :
-- path file = treasureMap\bin\debug
+Put the Data file named TreasureMap.txt file in the path file = treasureMap\bin\debug
-- TreasureMap.txt file
+-